superfly/litefs/README.md

 transactions to be lost.
 Typically, this window is subsecond as transactions can quickly be shuttled from the primary to the replicas.

+Synchronous replication and time-bounded asynchronous replication is planned for future versions of LiteFS.

 ### Ensuring consistency during split brain

 Because LiteFS uses async replication, there is the potential that a primary could receive writes but is unable to replicate them during a network partition.
 If the primary node loses its leader status and later connects to the new leader, its database state will have diverged from the new leader.
-If it naively begins applying transactions from the new leader, it could corrupt its database state.
+If it naively began applying transactions from the new leader, it could corrupt its database state.

 Instead, LiteFS utilizes a rolling checksum which represents a checksum of the entire database at every transaction.
-When old primary node connects to the new primary node, it will see that its checksum is different even though its transaction ID could be the same.
+When the old primary node connects to the new primary node, it will see that its checksum is different even though its transaction ID could be the same.
 At this point, it will resnapshot the database from the new primary to ensure consistency.

 ### Rolling checksum implementation